zentyal/zentyal/docs/en/user/mail.rst

  * IMAP server: enter your eBox address like in the SMTP server
  * IMAP port: 443, 993 if you are using IMAPS
- * Secure connection: select 'SSL' if you are using IMAPS, otherwise `none`.
-If you are using IMAPS please read the warning below about SSL/TSL
+ * Secure connection: select `SSL` if you are using IMAPS, otherwise `none`.
+If you are using IMAPS please read the warning below about SSL/TLS
  * IMAP username: full email address
  * IMAP password: user's password.

 .. warning::

- In  client implementations is some confusion about the use of SSL and TSL protocol.
-Some clients use `SSL` to mean that they will try to connect with `TSL`, others use `TSL` as means to say that they will try to connect to the secure service using the non-secure port.
-In fact in some clients you will need to try both `SSL` and `TSL` modes to find which one will work.
+ In  client implementations is some confusion about the use of SSL and TLS protocols.
+Some clients use `SSL` to mean that they will try to connect with `TLS`, others use `TLS` as means to say that they will try to connect to the secure service through a port used normally by the non-secure version of the protocol..
+In fact in some clients you will need to try both `SSL` and `TLS` modes to find which one will work.

  You have more information about this issue in this page http://wiki.dovecot.org/SSL , from the dovecot's wiki.

-ManageSIEVE client parameters
+ManageSieve client parameters
 =============================
-To connect to sieve, you will need the following parameters:
+To connect to ManageSieve, you will need the following parameters:
- * SIEVE server: the same than your IMAP or POP server.
+ * Sieve server: the same than your IMAP or POP server.
  * Port: 4190.
-Be warned that some applications use, mistakenly, the port 2000 as default for SIEVE.
+Be warned that some applications use, mistakenly, the port 2000 as default for ManageSieve.
+ * Secure connection: true
  * Username: full mail address
  * Password: user's password.
 Some clients allows you to select the same authentication than your IMAP or POP3 account if this is allowed, select it.
- * Secure connection: true

 Catch-all account
 -----------------